-The librarians at Edmonds CC will work with you to provide your students with access to their course reading materials.
+The librarians at Edmonds College will work with you to provide your students with access to their course reading materials.
 There are several options available for making books, articles, websites and other resources easily and readily accessible.

 Along with putting books and other items on Reserve, there are other options for making required course materials available to your students.
 For example, you can: